-This popular small fruit bears plenty of berries that are delightful when eaten fresh or used in pies, muffins, pancakes or as a fruit topping for breakfast cereals.
+This popular small fruit bears plenty of berries that are delightful when eaten fresh, used in pies, muffins, or pancakes, or added as a fruit topping for breakfast cereals.
 Also, blueberry plants add beauty to the landscape when grown in beds, rows or as a hedge along the property border.
 Blueberry-growing presents a challenge because the plants require soils that are acid, well-drained, loose and high in organic matter.
 These types of soils are not common in most areas of the state.
 However, blueberry plants can be very long-lived (25 years or more), so the considerable time and expense in preparing the soil is well worth the effort.

 Joey Williamson, ©2015 HGIC, Clemson Extension

 There are three main types of cultivated blueberries that can be grown in the Southeast: rabbiteye, Southern highbush and Northern highbush.
 This fact sheet focuses on the rabbiteye and Southern highbush types, as they are more adapted to the South Carolina climate and soils.

 In general, rabbiteye blueberries (Vaccinium ashei) are the most adaptable, productive and pest-tolerant of the three types of blueberries.
 Except for higher mountain elevations, rabbiteye cultivars are adapted to all of South Carolina.
 In general, rabbiteye blueberries have a great degree of self-incompatibility; therefore, a minimum of two varieties is required for adequate cross-pollination to ensure maximum fruit.